CAT Tool Overview

 You can also create a keyboard shortcut for each action above.
 Go to Settings > Keyboard Preferences.
 Add your shortcut to Submit Saved Translations and/or Submit All Translations and click Save.

 The submit functionality will submit the strings for the page you're currently on.
 Each page has a limit of 100 strings.
 If you have more than 100 strings that need to be submitted, you'll need to click to the next page.
-(Basically, we start paginating after 100 strings, therefore up to 100 strings will be submitted at one time.)
+(Basically, we start paginating after 100 strings, therefore up to 100 strings will be submitted at once.)

 For more information, see Save and Submit Translations.